phrounz/volatile-dove-engine/PROJECTS.md

 ### setup.ini
  * Contains the global configuration file of the project.
 You shall run generate_project.pl again to take into consideration any modification in this file.
-   Note that in this file, the windows_* values have a special optional syntax ONLY:<the-directory>:<the-value> and EXCEPT:<the-directory>:<the-value>.
-For example
+   Note that in this file, the windows_* values have a special optional syntax ONLY:the-directory:the-value and EXCEPT:the-directory:the-value.
+For example the line below would apply COMPILE_WITH_TEST on all Visual Studio projects of the project, _CRT_SECURE_NO_WARNINGS applies only to App_VS2013_DX_Desktop, and COMPILE_WITH_DX applies on all Visual Studio projects of the project except App_VS2013_DX_Desktop.
 ```
    windows_additional_defines=ONLY:App_VS2013_DX_Desktop:_CRT_SECURE_NO_WARNINGS,COMPILE_WITH_TEST,EXCEPT:App_VS2013_DX_Desktop:COMPILE_WITH_DX
 ```
-   would apply COMPILE_WITH_TEST on all Visual Studio projects of the project, _CRT_SECURE_NO_WARNINGS applies only to App_VS2013_DX_Desktop, and COMPILE_WITH_DX applies on all Visual Studio projects of the project except App_VS2013_DX_Desktop.

 ### App_VS2008GL or App_VS2008_OpenGL
  * Should work just by opening the solution with **Visual Studio 2008 Express** and compiling+running it (with F5).